srtaalej/bolt-js-assistant-template/README.md

 This Bolt for JavaScript template demonstrates how to build [Agents & Assistants](https://api.slack.com/docs/apps/ai) in Slack.

+Models from the [Hugging Face](https://huggingface.co) platform are used and can be customized for prompts of all kinds.

 ## Setup

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).